Lisabi: The Uprising: Filming

-Principal photography began on February 2024, at Abeokuta and the surrounding areas within Ogun State, Nigeria, following months of pre-production and location finding in southwestern Nigeria.
+Principal photography began in February 2024, at Abeokuta and the surrounding areas within Ogun State, Nigeria, following months of pre-production and location finding in southwestern Nigeria.
 The movie was primarily captured in Yoruba for authenticity reasons with English subtitles added during post-production.
 The team built historical Egba villages, palaces, and Oyo camps from locally procured material and hand-made props inspired by 18th-century Yoruba architecture.

 Production designer Abiola Ojo oversaw the creation of several sets, including the Alaafin's Palace, Lisabi's secret hideout, and the forest of Aaro, the primary location for the rebellion's training scenes.
 Akinmolayan noted that unpredictable weather and the rough terrain often made filming challenging, resulting in multiple scheduling changes.

 Visual and special effects

 Special effects for Lisabi: The Uprising were provided by Hakeem Onilogbo, making the Yoruba tribal marks and attire realistic, thus helping to establish the period look for the film.
-While Visual effects and post-production visual effects was handled by Anthill Studios.
+Visual effects were handled by Anthill Studios.
 Anthill added CGI creature design and applied contemporary visual effects techniques to accurately replicate the historical settings, enhancing the film's visual impact.
 The film's genre incorporates supernatural elements, such as Lisabi's spiritual powers, which Akinmolayan combined to enhance the drama; however, this has led to controversies regarding authenticity.

 Music and soundtrack

 Nigerian film composer Tolu Obanro was brought on board to create the score for Lisabi: The Uprising following his work on Jagun Jagun.
 The score was crafted using traditional Yoruba melodies, and Obanro employed various techniques to achieve a rich soundscape for the film.
-He noted, "Many techniques were used in mixing Lisabi’s sound.
+He noted, "Many techniques were used in mixing Lisabi's sound.
 I aimed for depth in all the scenes, including sound effects.
 There was also crowd recording and soundscaping."
 He further emphasized the importance of orchestration for the film's dynamic action sequences, stating, "Even silence is a form of sound; it needs proper orchestral support."

 Release

 On 23 August 2024, Netflix announced its acquisition of the distribution rights for Niyi Akinmolayan's latest film, Lisabi: The Uprising, which was originally slated for release on 22 September 2024, at the 12 June Cultural Center, Kuto, Abeokuta, Ogun State.
-In the same statement, Netflix revealed that a sequel titled Lisabi: A Legend is Born was released in January 10 2025.
+In the same statement, Netflix revealed that a sequel titled Lisabi: A Legend is Born was released on January 10, 2025.
 The film was released on 27 September 2024.

 Reception

 Audience viewership

-The film climbed to the number one spot on Netflix's Nigeria film chart in Nigeria within just three days of its release, according to the News Agency of Nigeria (NAN).
+According to the News Agency of Nigeria (NAN), Lisabi: The Uprising became the number one top viewed film on Netflix's Nigeria film chart, a record achieved after three days of the film's release.